kckennylau/ClassFieldTheory/README.md

 There are two ways that you can interact with the project.

-A *local installation* (recommended) involves install Lean and the project locally on your computer.
+A *local installation* (recommended) involves installing Lean and the project locally on your computer.
 Advantages: you can hack on the project without any internet access.
 Disadvantages: if your computer is slow or if you don't have much memory, it might be quite a painful process to use Lean this way.